Matex600/Warhammer-Quiz/README.md

 # Warhammer Fantasy Quiz

-##

 # Introduction
-This website is created with Javascript and is a quiz, with content from Warhammer Fantasy Battles.
+This website aims to test users on their knowledge in the Warhammer Fantasy Universe.

 My goal is to create a functioning, responsive and fun quiz that incorporates Javascript in its fundemental design.

 [Click here To View Site Live!](https://matex600.github.io/Warhammer-Quiz/)

-It is recommended for users to open any links found in this README with Ctrl + left mouse button or Control + click on Mac.
+It is recommended for users to open any links found in this README with Ctrl + left mouse button (Windows) Control + click (Mac)
 # UX

 ## User Stories